Configuration Best Practices

 • Italic text is indicated by * or “italic” or _

-• List item is indicated by either specifying li in the appearance column or formating the label text using html tag li
+• List item is indicated by either specifying li in the appearance column or formatting the label text using html tag li

 • Numbers: needs to be hard coded